s60sc/ESP32-CAM_MJPEG2SD/README.md

 by holding a given pin high (kept low by internal pulldown when released), eg by using a PIR.
 The default is pin 12.
 In addition a recording can be requested manually using the **Record** button on the web page.

-To play back a recording, select the file using **Select folder / file** on the browser to select the day folder then the required MJPEG file.
+To play back a recording, select the file using **Select folder / file** on the browser to select the day folder then the required AVI file.
-After selecting the MJPEG file, press **Start Stream** button to playback the recording.
+After selecting the AVI file, press **Start Stream** button to playback the recording.
 After playback finished, press **Stop Stream** button.
 If a recording is started during a playback, playback will stop.
 If recording occurs whilst also live streaming to browser, the frame rate will be slower.

-Recordings can then be uploaded to an FTP server or downloaded to the browser, selecting **Format as AVI** for playback on a media application, eg VLC.
+Recordings can then be uploaded to an FTP server or downloaded to the browser for playback on a media application, eg VLC.

 A time lapse feature is also available which can run in parallel with motion capture.
-Time lapse files have the format **20200130_201015_VGA_15_TL_900.mjpeg**
+Time lapse files have the format **20200130_201015_VGA_15_60_900_T.avi**

 ## Other Functions and Configuration